paddy-seismic/retreat/README.md

 To run the example, simply copy the appropriate default values file (NO array) and overwrite the default values:

+> ```cd retreat/defaults/```

 >```cp default_input_values.py.NO default_input_values.py```

 and [start](#starting-the-software) the software.
 This should begin analysis of real-time data, with results similar to those shown [here](#figure-window).

 ### 2. *Archive* data from FUTUREVOLC

 The second example uses archive data from the 2014 eruption at B&aacute;r&eth;arbunga volcano in Iceland, collected as part of the FUTUREVOLC project.
-Several hours of data from 03 September are included with the distribtion.
+Several hours of data from 03 September 2014 are included with the distribtion.
 This corresponds to the time period analysed in [Eibl et al., (2017)](https://doi.org/10.1038/ngeo2906).

 Again, to run this example, simply copy the appropriate default values file (VI array) and overwrite the default values:

+> ```cd retreat/defaults/```

-> ```cp default_input_values.py.VI default_input_values.py```
+>```cp default_input_values.py.VI default_input_values.py```

+and [start](#starting-the-software) the software.
+This should begin analysis of the archive data.

 **CHECK - what can we make available here?? and HOW!?**

+## References

+Eibl, Eva P. S., Bean, C.J., Vogfjörd, K.S., Ying, Y., Lokmer, I., Möllhoff, M., O’Brien, G.S., & Pálsson, F.  (2017).
+Tremor-rich shallow dyke formation followed by silent magma flow at Bárðarbunga in Iceland.
+Nature Geoscience volume 10, pages 299–304, doi:[10.1038/ngeo2906](https://doi.org/10.1038/ngeo2906).

 ## Release History
 * 0.0.1